Are you struggling to enjoy each day?

-Research shows that stress, anxiety and depression are some of the most common causes of insomnia.
+Research shows that stress, anxiety and depression are often the underlying causes of insomnia.
 Thankfully, hypnotherapy can be a very effective tool in overcoming sleep difficulties.
-By tackling the underlying stress and promoting a greater sense of well-being, hypnotherapy can help you overcome anxiety and depression.
+By addressing the underlying stress related issues, hypnotherapy can help you overcome anxiety and depression.

-One of the first things my clients notice after just a few sessions is that they are sleeping better.
-The impact this has on their ability to cope, regulate their emotional responses and deal with challenges is incredibly positive.
+One of the first things my clients often notice, after just a few hypnotherapy sessions, is that they are sleeping better.
+The impact this has on their ability to cope, for example by better regulating their emotional responses and having the confidence to deal with challenges, is incredibly positive.

 To find out more about different types of insomnia and how hypnotherapy can help click on the link below:

 Perhaps tinnitus is keeping you awake?

 Tinnitus is usually linked to hearing loss and part of the ageing process.
 It can also be caused as a result of exposure to loud noise or ear conditions.
 It is estimated that about 1 in 10 adults in the UK have tinnitus.

 People with tinnitus experience sounds in the ear that aren’t produced by external stimuli.
 These sounds can be constant, intermittent or pulsating and occur in one or both ears.
 Sounds commonly range from hissing, sizzling, buzzing, whooshing, white noise or even hearing fragments of tunes or songs.